ThreeBugCreators/healthcare-frontend/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Healthcare: Doctor matching is a product that you can go there and find yourself a doctor nearby with just your symptoms and address

 19N15 - TEAM 5 - Healthcare: Doctor Matching

 ## Team 5 - Members
 - Lê Quốc Thịnh - 102190141